s0rta/revengate-new/roadmap.md

 ## v0.12.1
 - [x] bug: crash on F-Droid builds when starting a game
 - [x] bug: inspect and GetCloser have different perception results
+- [x] close the old known issues page
+- [x] F-Droid has animated water

+Strategies:
+- [x] Benoît roams after the meeting and after yielding
+- [x] tracking monsters are more likely to crowd your exit

+Combat:
+- [x] zapping spell

+## v0.12.2
 - [ ] document conn_target and connection fields
-- [x] close the old known issues page
 - [ ] vague value adjectives on gaussian distributions
-- [x] F-Droid has animated water
 - [ ] random interlude stories
 - [ ] TroisGaules neighborhood uses Dungeon destination for passages rather than prefabs
 - [ ] silence a few warnings